SpankyToot/N64-PicoHZ/README.md

 ## Future plans
 None?

-No plan to add 3.0 multiplier support, never has a N64 that could handle it without immediately crashing.
+No plan to add 3.0 multiplier support, never had a N64 that could handle it without immediately crashing.

 Probably look into long term heat management for longer gaming sessions but i cant hold the controller for more than 2 hours as it is.
 But this will be a different project.